zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/lifesg.md

 - **Convenience at Your Fingertips:** LifeSG provides citizens with convenient access to important government services, rather than require them to navigate multiple websites or apps.
 - **Government Services that are Clear and Simple:** LifeSG connects citizens with relevant services and information by providing personalised recommendations.
 - **Set Up Your Account in Minutes:** Citizens can set up their profiles instantly with [Myinfo](https://www.developer.tech.gov.sg/technologies/digital-identity/myinfo.html){:target="\_blank"}.
-Myinfo enables ease of filling up government forms as users only have to provide their personal data once and they can tap on pre-filled forms for subsequent transactions with the Government.
+Myinfo enables ease of filling up government forms as users only have to provide their personal data once before they can tap on pre-filled forms for subsequent transactions with the Government.

 ### How Do You Use LifeSG?